 How to Store

-Once completely cooled, store sourdough hot dog buns in an airtight container at room temperature for up to 2 days or freeze for up to 3 months.
+Store your sourdough hot dog rolls in an airtight container at room temperature for up to 3 days.

 Are you tired of watching your sourdough discard go to waste?